sadasant/uploader-js/README.md

 ### Installing the dependencies

 You'll need NodeJS.
-So far, I like using [nvm](https://github.com/creationix/nvm) since it gives you the freedom to move back and forward between one version and another.
+I like using [nvm](https://github.com/creationix/nvm), since it gives you the freedom to move back and forward between one version and another.
 Just as they say in their README, you can install NVM with: